 - "Sequential Contributions to Multiple Joint Projects", with Santiago Oliveros.

-- "The Causal Effect of Campaign Contributions on Legislators' Voting Behavior", with Gabriel Lopez Moctezuma.
+- "The Dynamics of Political Contributions", with Ted Enamorado and Gabriel Lopez Moctezuma.

 - Korhan Kocak (main advisor): Political Economy.